-§ 190-10Amendments.
+§ 190-10.
+Amendments.
 The Town Board may from time to time on its own motion, on petition, or on recommendation from the Town Planning Board or Board of Appeals, and in accordance with the laws of the State of New York, amend, supplement, or repeal the provisions of this chapter.

-§ 190-11Conflict with other provisions.
+§ 190-11.
+Conflict with other provisions.
 In their interpretation and application, the provisions of this chapter shall be held to be the minimum requirements adopted for the promotion of the public health, safety and general welfare.
 Whenever the requirements of this chapter are at variance with the requirements of any other lawfully adopted rules, regulations or ordinances, the most restrictive, or that imposing the higher standard, shall govern.

-Article II.
-Definitions and Word Usage

-§ 1-17.
-Definitions

-ABANDONED VEHICLE

-A vehicle whose owner does not intend to use it on the public highways or as a conveyance in the manner for which said vehicle was originally designed shall be known as an abandoned vehicle.
-The intent of the owner shall be determined by the physical condition of the vehicle, any statements as to its abandonment, the length of time since the vehicle was last used or insured, whether the vehicle is currently licensed and other relevant factors as determined by the Zoning Officer.
-With respect to any vehicle not required to be licensed or not usually used on the public highways, the fact that such vehicle has remained unused for more than six months and is not in condition to be removed under its own power shall be presumptive evidence that such vehicle is an abandoned, junked and/or inoperative vehicle.

-COMMERCIAL VEHICLE

-Any licensed vehicle used in conjunction with any business or trade, with the exception of the automobile of a salesman, professional person or the like.

-DISCARDED VEHICLE

-Any vehicle which the owner thereof does not intend to recover the possession of, or any vehicle the owner of which cannot be found after due and reasonable inquiry.
+SECTION TWO.
+Town Code § 1-17, Definitions, shall be revised as follows: the following definitions shall be replaced in their entirety with the following:

-FARM VEHICLE
+INOPERATIVE VEHICLE

-Any vehicle which is used in conjunction with an established farm operation.

-JUNK

-Includes scrap metals and their alloys, bones, used materials and products, such as rags and cloth, rubber, rope, tinfoil, bottles, old tools and machinery, fixtures and appliances, lumber, boxes or crates, pipe and pipe fittings, and other manufactured goods that are so worn, deteriorated or obsolete as to make them unusable in their existing condition.
+See “Abandoned Vehicle”

-MOTOR VEHICLE
+JUNKED VEHICLE

-Every vehicle which is propelled by a power other than muscular power.
-Motor vehicles shall include but not be limited to automobiles, trucks, motorcycles, motor bikes, boats, all terrain vehicles, snowmobiles, etc.
+See “Abandoned Vehicle”

 MOTORCYCLE, SNOWMOBILE, ATV, JET SKI

-Unenclosed motorized vehicles having seats or saddles for the use of riders.
+Unenclosed motor vehicles having seats or saddles for the use of riders.

 RECREATIONAL VEHICLE

 A vehicle type unit primarily designed as temporary living quarters for recreational, camping or travel use, which either has its own mode of power or is mounted on or drawn by another vehicle.
 The basic entities are: